jkweber236/DecisionMaker/README.md

 # Overview

-This program is a Decision Maker app, a tool designed to assist users in making decisions by randomly selecting an option from a list provided by the user. the app features a simple and interactive user interface.
+This program is a Decision Maker app, a tool designed to assist users in making decisions by randomly selecting an option from a list provided by the user.
+The app features a simple and interactive user interface.
 Users can input their options into the text field and press the add button to add them to a list.
 Once all their options have been added, they can click the "Make decision" button, at which point, the app will random select and display a decision.

 The purpose of creating this app was to further my learning in mobile app development, specifically using the Kotlin programming language and the Android Studio IDE.
 This project serves as a practical application of UI design, state management, and interaction in a mobile environment.